 Chemonucleolysis is an alternative to surgical excision.
 Chymopapain, a purified enzyme derived from the papaya plant, is injected percutaneously into the disk space to reduce the size of the herniated disks.
 It hydrolyses proteins, thereby decreasing water-binding capacity, when injected into the nucleus pulpous inner disk material.
 The reduction in size of the disk relieves pressure on the nerve root.

 Spinal fusion is the process by which bone grafts harvested from the iliac crest (thick border of the ilium located on the pelvis) are placed between the intervertebral bodies after the disk material is removed.
 This approach is used when there is a need to reestablish the normal bony relationship between the vertebrae.
 A total discectomy may be needed in some cases because lumbar spinal fusion can help prevent recurrent lumbar disk herniation at a particular level.

-If you’re ready to talk to a personal injury attorney about your accident resulting in a spinal injury or neck injury, contact the New York orthopedic injury attorneys at Goldblatt & Associates, P.C. today.
+If you’re ready to talk to a personal injury attorney about your accident resulting in a spinal injury or neck injury, contact Goldblatt & Associates, P.C. today.
 We serve accident victims in New York including New York City, Bronx, Brooklyn, Westchester and Putnam Counties, Albany, Syracuse, Rochester and Buffalo.
 We offer a free initial consultation, and receive no fee unless we are successful.